Experimental memory control in continuous variable optical quantum reservoir computing: Results

 Given the optimal agreement of the experiment with the numerical simulations, we use the Digital Twin to explore the performance of the protocol for a more complex task.
-Concretely, we perform a time-series forecasting task of the \textit{double-scroll} electronic circuit \cite{Gauthier2021}.
-It is a three-dimensional dynamical system (see the equations in the Appendix).
-As we deal with a $3$-dimensional input vector, we again have to use spatial multiplexing at least to encode each of the three signals as inputs.
+Concretely, we perform forecasting of chaotic time-series such as the \textit{double-scroll} electronic circuit \cite{Gauthier2021}, a three-dimensional dynamical system, and also (Supplementary) the \textit{Lorenz} system.
+As we deal with $3$-dimensional input vectors, we again have to use spatial multiplexing at least to encode each of the three signals as inputs.
 Thus, we need a minimum of $3$ spatially multiplexed reservoirs to process the whole input.
 We can add more spatially multiplexed reservoirs to enhance the expressivity.
 For the training phase, we consider the target function to be the input one timestep in the future: $\mathbf{\hat{y}}_{k} = \mathbf{s}_{k+1}$.
 Once the system has learned to forecast the signal, we feed the reservoir predictions as new inputs and check if the system is able to reproduce the test set.
-In plot (a) of Fig.~\ref{fig:sim}, we present an example of target and predicted values, obtained with simulations with realistic noise values.
-Below, we present three plots (corresponding to $V_1,V_2, I$) where the capacity is calculated while varying the training size and the number of reservoirs $R$.
-We can see that, even with the experimental noise, we saturate the prediction capacity for relatively small values of $R$ and of training size.
+Concerning the double-scroll, in plot (a) of Fig.~\ref{fig:sim}, we present an example of target and predicted values, obtained with simulations with realistic noise values.
+In Supplementary, we present three plots (corresponding to $V_1,V_2, I$) where the capacity is calculated while varying the training size and the number of reservoirs $R$.
+We prove that even with the experimental noise, we saturate the prediction capacity for relatively small values of $R$ (below 15) and of training size (below 400).